imennajar/sql-challenge/README.md

 # SQL-challenge

-In this project we will do a research project about people employed during the 1980s and 1990s in a campany.
+In this project we will conduct a research project about people employed during the 1980s and 1990s in a company.

 We will design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-That is, you’ll perform data modeling, data engineering, and data analysis, respectively.
+That is, we will perform data modeling, data engineering, and data analysis, respectively.
-In this project, we will see how to use SQL, stands for Structured Query Language, to create a database and retrieve data.
+In this project, we will see how to use Structured Query Language (SQL) to create a database and retrieve data.

 ## What we will learn from this project: